meetoseh/backend/docs/redis/keys.md

   NOTE: This is used for all CRSF tokens, but currently that just consists of Sign in with Oseh

+### Passkeys namespace

+- `passkeys:challenges:register:{challenge}` goes to a state value if we recently generated a challenge with the corresponding random value.
+Always set to expire after 10m.
+  Challenges are generated as if by `secrets.token_urlsafe(32)`.
+The state is the jsonified representation returned from `fido2.server.FidoServer#register_begin`

+- `passkeys:challenges:authenticate:{challenge}` goes to a state value if we recently generated a challenge with the corresponding random value.
+Always set to expire after 10m.
+  Challenges are generated as if by `secrets.token_urlsafe(32)`.
+The state is the jsonified representation returned from `fido2.server.FidoServer#authenticate_begin`

+## Silent Auth namespace

+- `silentauth:challenges:{public_id}` where the `public_id` is the public id for referencing the challenge returned to the client (currently, always as if by `secrets.token_urlsafe(32)`) goes to a byte string as follows (currently, always 896 bytes):
+  - `type (1 byte, big-endian, unsigned)`: currently, always the byte `0x00`, indicated an RSA key, 4096 bits long (512 bytes), with a 3064 bit (383 byte) challenge and the public exponent `65537`
+  - `challenge (variable length)`: the 383 byte (3064 bit) challenge
+  - `public_key (variable length)`: the 512 byte (4096 bit) RSA public key

 ### Journey Share Links

 Used for facilitating journey share links, which are links generated on request